codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 The first step will be the implemetation of the Fixed Header Remaning Length functions.
-The MQTT documentation suggests a pseudo-code implementation in one of the first paragraphs, we'll stick to that, it's fairly simple and clear.
+The MQTT documentation suggests a pseudo-code implementation in one of the first paragraphs, we'll stick to that, it's quiet simple and clear.
 We'll see why and how after the first byte of the Fixed Header, the next 1 or 2 or 3 or 4 bytes are used to encode the remainig bytes of the packet.